nassimtaghipour/ImgGalleryByReact/README.md

 allow specifying window and sort parameters;

-when clicking an image in the gallery - show its details: big image, title, description, upvotes, downvotes, and score;
+when clicking an image in the gallery - show its details: big image, title, description, upvotes, downvotes;

 Project setup: